eunomia-bpf/bpftime/README.md

 ## Components

-- [`vm`](vm): The eBPF VM and JIT for eBPF, you can choose from LLVM JIT and a simple JIT/interpreter based on ubpf.
+- [`vm`](https://github.com/eunomia-bpf/bpftime/tree/master/vm): The eBPF VM and JIT for eBPF, you can choose from bpftime LLVM JIT and a simple JIT/interpreter based on ubpf.
 It can be built as a standalone library and integrated into other projects.
+The API is similar to ubpf.
-- [`runtime`](runtime): The userspace runtime for eBPF, including the syscall server and agent, attaching eBPF programs to Uprobes and Syscall tracepoints, and eBPF maps in shared memory.
+- [`runtime`](https://github.com/eunomia-bpf/bpftime/tree/master/runtime): The userspace runtime for eBPF, including the syscall server and agent, attaching eBPF programs to Uprobes and Syscall tracepoints, and eBPF maps in shared memory.

 ## Quick Start

 With `bpftime`, you can build eBPF applications using familiar tools like clang and libbpf, and execute them in userspace.
 For instance, the `malloc` eBPF program traces malloc calls using uprobe and aggregates the counts using a hash map.

-You can refer to [documents/build-and-test.md](documents/build-and-test.md) for how to build the project, or using the container images from [GitHub packages](https://github.com/eunomia-bpf/bpftime/pkgs/container/bpftime).
+You can refer to [documents/build-and-test.md](https://github.com/eunomia-bpf/bpftime/tree/master/documents/build-and-test.md) for how to build the project, or using the container images from [GitHub packages](https://github.com/eunomia-bpf/bpftime/pkgs/container/bpftime).

 To get started, you can build and run a libbpf based eBPF program starts with `bpftime` cli: